-- 1. That OPERATION FOOD SEARCH, INC. and the primary donor have specifically disclaimed any warranties or representations, express or implied, as to the purity or fitness for consumption of any or all such donated items. - 2.
+- 1. That OPERATION FOOD SEARCH, INC. and the primary donor have specifically disclaimed any warranties or representations, expressed or implied, as to the purity or fitness for consumption of any or all such donated items. - 2.
 That all items accepted are accepted in "as is" condition. - 3.
-That the Organization will utilize employees or volunteer using sufficient training, experience, and expertise in the evaluation, handling, preparation, and feeding of donated items to safely and properly judge, handle, prepare, and serve same. - 4.
+That the Organization will utilize employees or volunteers using sufficient training, experience, and expertise in the evaluation, handling, preparation, and feeding of donated items to safely and properly judge, handle, prepare, and serve same. - 4.
 That the Organization, because of the qualifications of its personnel, as above specified, hereby accepts full responsibility for the purity and fitness for human consumption of any and all items accepted. - 5.
 That the Organization will serve or distribute the product as soon as possible, to provide maximum palatability and freshness. - 6.
-That the Organization hereby agrees that it will hold harmless OPERATION FOOD SEARCH, INC. and the primary donor from any and all liabilities, claims, losses, causes of action, suits, at law or in equity, or any obligation whatsoever arising out of or attributed to any action by Organization in connection with its storage, distribution and/or use of the items supplied to it by OPERATION FOOD SEARCH, INC. - 7.
-That the Organization will use the items provided by OPERATION FOOD SEARCH, INC. solely for the feeding or support of the ill, the needy, or children.

-- 8. That the Organization will not offer for sale, sell, transfer or barter any items supplied by OPERATION FOOD SEARCH, INC. in exchange for money, other properties, or services, nor shall attendance to any worship service be required. - 9.
+That the Organization hereby agrees that it will indemnify, defend, and hold harmless OPERATION FOOD SEARCH, INC. and the primary donor from any and all liabilities, claims, losses, causes of action, suits, at law or in equity, or any obligation whatsoever arising out of or attributed to any action by Organization in connection with its storage, distribution, transfer and/or use of the items and/or premises supplied to it by OPERATION FOOD SEARCH, INC. The Organization further releases, waivers, discharges, and covenants not to sue OPERATION FOOD SEARCH, INC. and the primary donor from any and all claims resulting in connection with the storage, distribution, transfer and/or use of the items and/or premises. - 7.
+That the Organization will use the items provided by OPERATION FOOD SEARCH, INC. solely for the feeding or support of the ill, the needy, or children. - 8.
+That the Organization will not offer for sale, sell, transfer or barter any items supplied by OPERATION FOOD SEARCH, INC. in exchange for money, other properties, or services, nor shall attendance to any worship service be required. - 9.
 That the Organization will utilize a system approved by OPERATION FOOD SEARCH, INC., for screening recipients, to insure use by only those documented as eligible, as well as to avoid offering an alternative to customers of grocery stores.